Finding the right swimming lessons for children with additional needs is like looking for a perfect pair of jeans.

 I rang the number straight away and spoke to a woman who totally ‘got’ what it meant to teach children with complex needs.

-“Swimming lessons for children with autism need to be consistent,” Jean said.
+“Swimming lessons for children with additional needs need to be consistent,” Jean said.
 “I work through the holidays so they don’t have a big break and my staff and I are in the water with them all the time.”

 She also had a space for Big Bear.
 Hallelujah!